Břežany II: Transport

 There are no railways or major roads passing through the municipality.

 Sights

-Among the protected cultural monuments are a gate of a homestead, dating from the first half of the 19th century, and a fire mast rotary siren.
+Among the protected cultural monuments in Břežany II are a gate of a homestead, dating from the first half of the 19th century, and a fire mast rotary siren.
 The siren, located on a 4 m high mast, was constructed in the 1920s and was brought to Břežany II in 1935 at the latest.